 • Commercials

-Most productions use a stripboard schedule, where each scene is assigned a separate "strip" that can be moved and scheduled as needed.
-Learn more on how to make a shooting schedule
+Most productions use a stripboard schedule, where each scene is assigned a separate "strip" that can be moved and scheduled as needed for the film shoot.
+Here’s how a shooting schedule example can help illustrate this process.
+Learn more about making a shooting schedule

-Here's an example we made using StudioBinder's shooting schedule software.
+Here's a shooting schedule example we made using StudioBinder's shooting schedule software.
+Click the image below to explore the schedule.

 Shooting Schedule Example made in StudioBinder

-The Director, Cinematographer certainly have input into the creation of a schedule.
-But it is the 1st Assistant Director's responsibility for assembling it.
+The Director and cinematographer certainly have input into creating a shooting schedule.
+However, it is the 1st Assistant Director's responsibility to assemble the film production schedule to ensure a seamless film shoot.

-Each person brings their previous experience to the table, and they help define what is a shooting schedule for this project.
+Each person brings their previous experience to the table, and they help define what a shooting schedule is for this project, often working alongside a shot list to ensure efficiency.
+Reviewing an example shooting schedule can provide valuable insights into structuring yours effectively.

 As you saw in the video above, writer/director Arnon Shorr walked us through the "how" and the "why" related to scheduling with a stripboard.

-Thanks to today's technology, making a schedule is a cinch.
-In the following guide, we'll walk through every single step of how to make a filming schedule in StudioBinder.
+Thanks to today's technology, making a film shooting schedule is a cinch.
+In the following guide, we'll walk through every single step of how to make a filming schedule in StudioBinder, including an example shooting schedule to illustrate best practices.

 The first step when creating a schedule is to import your script.
 StudioBinder is compatible with all major screenwriting program files.
 Of course, if you've written your script with StudioBinder's screenwriting software, all you need to do is "sync" it to the project.